chalana-b/Stroke-Prediction/README.md

 # Stroke Prediction
- Comparison of various Models and Interpretation using LIME and SHAP kernels
+ Comparison of Various Computational Models and Interpretation using LIME and SHAP kernels